 Our tour guide takes great care to explain just how bad some of them are.
 The cottonmouth snake, for example, will chase you to bite you, and drops into boats deliberately from overhanging branches.
 Cottonmouths eat carrion, so not only will you be poisoned, you'll get gangrene.
 The eastern diamondback rattlesnake, which is next on the tour, merely liquefies your insides with its poison.
 According to our guide: "You want to scream from the pain but you can't and then you die."

 Everglades Wonder Gardens has many alligators, and the "swing bridge" over the swamp pit offers a good view of the feeding frenzy at lunch time.
-A notable succession of big gators has lived here over the years: "Crusher," "Old Man," "Ironhead."
-The last, "Big Joe," is stuffed and on display in a glass case.
-The new king, "Big Joe II," was sulking at the bottom his private pool when we visited, a common problem with big gators that oddly makes them easier to see after they're dead than when they're alive.
+A notable succession of big gators and crocs has lived here over the years: "Crusher," "Old Man," "Ironhead."
+The last, "Big Joe," is stuffed and on display in the Gardens' museum.
+The new king, "Big Joe II," was sulking at the bottom his private pool when we visited, a common problem with these big reptiles that oddly makes them easier to see after they're dead than when they're alive.

 A separate pen holds another famous resident, CeeCee -- short for Crazy Crocodile.
 Our guide tells us that Everglades Wonder Gardens keeps the water very low in her pen.
 Another guide once put his hand over the fence and she leapt up and nearly bit it off.
 The tour group, we're told, ran for the exits.